Woolverine563/cex-kc/README.md

 By default, the experiments are run with `small_test_benchmarks`; and to run it with a different file, the filename needs to be provided with the `docker run` command, ie, `sudo docker run cex_kc:latest single_test_benchmarks`.
 Few such files containing different set of benchmarks have been provided, the details of which can be found in the [Benchmarks](#benchmarks) section.

-Furthermore, by default, the docker container quits immediately after the experiments finish execution.
+Furthermore, by default, the docker container exits immediately after the experiments finish execution.
 To retain the container and be able to inspect the generated results, logfiles and outputs; the filename as well as a second option to retain has to be provided, ie, `sudo docker run cex_kc:latest single_test_benchmarks retain`.
+In this case, the container needs to be exited by closing the shell directly.

 ### Locally